Folic Acid for a Healthy Baby

-Folate happens naturally in many foods, like dark, leafy green vegetables, legumes
+Folate happens naturally in many foods.
+These include dark, leafy green vegetables,

-(dried beans and peas), and fruits (oranges, bananas, melons, and most berries.
-But
+legumes (dried beans and peas), and fruits (oranges, bananas, melons, and most berries).

-often it’s not enough.
-To help women get the amount they need, the FDA requires folic
+But often it’s not enough.
+To help women get the amount they need, the FDA requires

-acid to be added to enriched breads, breakfast cereals, pastas, rice, and other grains.
+folic acid to be added to enriched breads, breakfast cereals, pastas, rice, and other

 The developing baby needs folate to make healthy new cells, and to make DNA and RNA

 (genetic material).
 These are cell-building blocks.
-Folate also is essential to form
+Folate also is vital to form normal

-normal red blood cells and certain amino acids.
-These are important functions during
+red blood cells and certain amino acids.
+These are important functions during pregnancy

-How much folic acid is recommended for women of childbearing age?
+How much folic acid is advised for women of childbearing age?

-Women who may become pregnant should take a supplement containing 400 mcg of folic
+Women who may become pregnant should take a supplement with 400 mcg of folic acid.

-acid.
-To help reduce your risk, take the folic acid supplement in addition to eating
+To help reduce your risk, take the folic acid supplement in addition to eating foods

-foods naturally rich in folate and those fortified with folic acid.
-Because some women
+naturally rich in folate and those fortified with folic acid.
+Some women will need

-will need additional folic acid, it’s important to talk with your healthcare provider
+additional folic acid.
+So it’s important to talk with your healthcare provider about